Sacchan-VRC/MS-VRCSA-Billiards/README.md

 Originally coded by Harry-T

 The aim of this table is provide an updated and improved pool table that is as realistic* as possible for cue sports enthusiasts, while also providing quality of life enhancements and useful features that everyone can enjoy.
+See it in action in the VRChat world 'Sacc's Snooker Club'

 ### Features
 - New game set up menu: